lucacasonato/messageformat.dev/docs/reference/variables.md

 translator: it tells the developer that the message expects a `count` variable, and it tells the translator that the message gets a `count` variable passed in.

-Ideally expressions in `.input` should also specify a {function} like `:string`, `:number`, or `:datetime`.
+Ideally expressions in `.input` should also specify a [function](/docs/reference/functions). like `:string`, `:number`, or `:datetime`.
 These functions are not type assertions.
-They act as type coercions, converting the external input value to the specified type, by passing the value through the specified function (creating a new {resolved value}).
+They act as type coercions, returning a new value of the specified type based on the operand (or signaling an error if no coercion is possible).
 This also means that formatting options can be specified in the function.

 <mf2-interactive>